amosdudley/weblog/_posts/2016-09-08-SLO Camera.md

 The outdoor shots were taken with an f/16 aperture placed in front of the lens, to cut down on <a href="https://en.wikipedia.org/wiki/Petzval_field_curvature">off-axis light</a>.
 The result is that the photos have a spooky, vingetted effect.

-You can download the 3D files from Pinshape if you have a Form 2 and want to make your own.
-Feel free to help me develop it further!
+You can <a href="https://pinshape.com/items/25871-3d-printed-slo-printed-lens-camera">download the 3D files from Pinshape</a> if you have a Form 2 and want to make your own.
+Feel free to develop it further!

-//Link to pinshape 3D files
+You can also read more here:

+<a href="http://formlabs.com/creating-camera-lenses-with-stereolithography/">Creating Camera Lenses with Stereolithography</a>
+<a href="http://formlabs.com/photos-from-a-3d-printed-camera/">Photos from a 3D Printed Camera</a>

 Thanks for looking!